 As someone who blocks as much stuff as possible without my authority, it seems like asking about our right to privacy online is the strangest question.
 We all say we want to be able to disseminate whatever we want to on sites like Facebook, LinkedIn and Twitter, yet still retain a bit of anonymity here and there.
 I actually understand some of that, as Mitch isn’t my birth name, and I tell almost no one what my middle name is.
 If one decided to really dig deep on the internet, I’m sure they’d find both answers.

-When I first got on the internet back in 1995, I didn’t understand what most of it meant.
+When I first got on the internet back in December 1995, I didn’t understand what most of it meant.
 The first service I signed up for was AOL.
 Like many people, I got that disk in the mail, loaded it onto my computer, and the rest was history.
-So was my privacy, because pretty quickly I started getting all sorts of email from suppliers who contracted with AOL for my email address.
+So was my privacy, because pretty quickly I started getting all sorts of email from companies that contracted with AOL for my email address.
 And things took off from there.

-Let’s talk about privacy for a little bit.
+Let’s talk about online privacy for a little bit.
 Here’s the big hairy question in the room; do you really think that you can be online and have privacy?
-If you do, I’m sorry to say, you’re living in a dream world.
-People who have never been online can be found online.
-For some of those folks, it might cost a little bit of money, but most of them are online in some fashion.
-I did a quick check to find that my grandmother doesn’t have her name anywhere online, but my mother does.
+If you do, I’m sorry to say, you’re probably living in a dream world.
+Most people who have never been online can be found online.
+For some folks, it might cost a little bit of money to have their information removed, but in general most of us are online somewhere.

 But my mother does, even now, and even though she was almost never online and never participated in social media.
 Why is that?
 She worked at Citibank up until 1997.
 She had a couple of credit cards.
-She has an email address.
-Her name is on the mortgage of the house she owns.
-She can check her bank balances online.
-And her name is in the phone book.
+She had an email address.
+Her name was on the mortgage of her houses.
+She could check her bank balances online.
+And her name was in the phone book.
 That’s enough information for Mom to have created a trail by which people can find her online if they know her name.
 Even now, Mom gets a lot of regular mail offering her all sorts of financial deals and of course being marketed to, only it comes to my house now.
 How did they find that out?
 Hmmm…

 Here’s the general thing.
 If you want online privacy, or even offline privacy, don’t do anything that might encourage someone to invade it.
-If you sign up on Facebook, you’ve invited people to find you; maybe not the people you want to find you, but that’s too bad.
+If you sign up on any social media platform, you’ve invited people to find you; maybe not the people you want to find you, but that’s too bad.
 If you put up pictures of yourself doing stupid things, you’ve invited yourself to scrutiny.

-On to Twitter.
-One of my wife’s friends was shocked to find out that, after she found me and added me to her account, I could read what she was writing to her daughter.
+Years ago, one of my ex-wife’s friends was shocked to find out that, after she found me and added me to her account on Twitter, I could read what she was writing to her daughter.
 I told her she hadn’t protected her account, thus everyone could see what she was writing, and what was written back to her.
 She immediately closed her account, which was a bit dramatic but so be it.
 If you have no idea what something is, don’t sign up for it.
 She’s an intelligent woman who did a stupid thing; she should have known better.

-During 2008’s presidential election,when I first joined Twitter, I dropped a lot of people for inappropriate things they were saying about Barack Obama, especially that stupid birther thing.
-I kept doing so after the election, after his inauguration, and even now.
-I’ll call out business people who say stupid things, even at networking events, because those are people I’d never work with, and if they didn’t mean it they shouldn’t have said it.
-I’m an equal opportunity “caller-outer”, as I called out Harry Reid for his stupidity that was reported last week also.
+During 2008’s presidential election,when I first joined Twitter, I dropped a lot of people I was connected to for inappropriate things they were saying about Barack Obama, especially that stupid birther thing.
+I kept doing so after the election, after his inauguration, and even now if I see it.
+I’ll call out business people who say stupid things, even at networking events, because those are people I’ll never work with anyway, and if they didn’t mean it they shouldn’t have said it; after all, I’m almost always the only black person in the room.

-There is no real privacy online, period.
+There’s no real privacy online, period.
 If you want some control, you have to learn how to protect some of your information.
-For instance, if you have a website, when you pay for the domain name hide the info so no one can track you back; I use that one all the time when I find out that someone’s copying my content.
+For instance, if you have a website, you can pay whoever you use to purchase the domain name to hide your information so no one can track you back; I use that to track people all the time when I find out that someone’s copying my content.

-If you want to write stupid stuff to or about other people, don’t do it from home, because you can be tracked easily enough by anyone with a little bit of internet savvy or that has friends with some internet savvy (that’s how people who are caught doing or saying stupid stuff that’s captured on video are found and outed).
+If you want to write stupid stuff to or about other people, don’t do it from home, because you can be tracked easily enough by anyone with a little bit of internet savvy, or that has friends with some internet savvy (that’s how people who are caught doing or saying stupid stuff that’s captured on video are found and outed).
 Don’t think that hiding behind a fake name will protect you for long; if you’re irritating enough, you’ll be found out, even if by court order.
 It happened to this idiot on Empire Kred (used to be Empire Avenue) many years ago; it didn’t end pretty. lol

-Trust me, you’re out there; it’s up to you to make sure you’re represented the way you want to be.
+Trust me, you’re out there online somewhere; it’s up to you to make sure you’re represented the way you want to be.
+Be smart and safe.